 - Type in the block of text you wish to save for future use

-Tip: I use this feature for text lengths of a sentence to multiple paragraphs.
+Tip: I use this feature for content which ranges from a long sentences through to multiple paragraphs.
 Essentially any text you include on a regular basis, you can use within Quick Parts.

 - Format the text in the way you will want it to be displayed